 Housing Codes prevent overcrowding, and maintain minimum health and safety features in dwellings.
 They are concerned with the quality of the residential environment, and affect the upkeep and maintenance of existing dwellings.
-They can be enforced as a response to regular bases to be provided.
+They can be enforced as a response to regular house to be use imposting.